Sikamat (state constituency)

 Sikamat is a state constituency in Negeri Sembilan, Malaysia, that has been represented in the Negeri Sembilan State Legislative Assembly.

 The state constituency was first contested in 2004 and is mandated to return a single Assemblyman to the Negeri Sembilan State Legislative Assembly under the first-past-the-post voting system.

 History

 Polling districts

-According to the Gazette issued on 30 March 2018, the Sikamat constituency has a total of 5 polling districts.
+According to the federal gazette issued on 23 July 2026, the Sikamat constituency is divided into 5 polling districts.